arvenjadeaguilar/cellagri-cms/src/pages/blog/2018-05-10-3-ways-cell-ag-can-help-save-the-environment.md

 ## 2) Greenhouse gas emissions

-[**14.5% of all greenhouse gas emissions**](//www.earthisland.org/journal/index.php/eij/article/whats_the_beef/)** are contributable to animal agriculture.** In comparison, global transportation (ALL the cars, trains, ships and planes in the world) contribute to about 12% of global emissions.
+[**14.5% of all greenhouse gas emissions**](//www.earthisland.org/journal/index.php/eij/article/whats_the_beef/) **are contributable to animal agriculture**.
+In comparison, global transportation (ALL the cars, trains, ships and planes in the world) contribute to about 12% of global emissions.
 It is therefore not surprising that the majority of greenhouse gas emissions related to animal products like [leather production](//www.sciencedirect.com/science/article/pii/S1876610214028537) is associated with raising cows for raw materials.

 <img src="/img/cows.jpeg" width="720px"/>